Travel.State.Gov > International Travel > Learn About Your Destination > Iceland International Travel Information

 Visit the Icelandic Directorate of Immigration website for the most current visa information.

 Iceland is a party to the Schengen Agreement.
 This means that U.S. citizens may enter Iceland for up to 90 days for tourist or business purposes without a visa.
-Your passport should be valid for at least three months beyond your planned date of departure from the Schengen area.
+Your passport should be valid for at least six months beyond your planned date of departure from the Schengen area.
 You need sufficient funds and a return airline ticket.
 For additional details about travel into and within Schengen countries, please see our Schengen fact sheet.